simonheimlicher/heimlicher.com/content/about/index.md

 weight: 10
 ---

-Over the past decade, the business and technology landscape has been evolving at an unprecedented pace, shaping organizations and the leaders who drive them.
-My journey through this era of transformation has afforded me not just an observer's perspective but an active role in shaping and influencing these changes.
+Over the past decade, the business and technology landscape has been evolving at an unprecedented pace.
+I have had the privilege of contributing to the transformation of multiple organizations as they leveraged the opportunities that arose.

 Through my experiences, ranging from [startups](https://stimmt.ch/) to [multi-nationals](https://www.ubs.com), I've accumulated knowledge, strategies, and perspectives that form the crux of leadership, organizational transformation, and global strategy execution.
 In the modern era, the chasm between a budding startup and a multinational conglomerate is vast, but they share common threads.
 At startups, agility is the cornerstone.
 Here, innovation is rapid, and adaptability is key.
 Conversely, at multi-nationals, the challenge lies in navigating complex regulatory landscapes, managing vast resources, and ensuring consistent growth.